Research Computing Projects

 The New Hampshire Geographically Referenced Analysis and Information Transfer System (NH GRANIT) is a cooperative project to create, maintain, and make available a statewide geographic database serving the information needs of state, regional, and local decision-makers.
 A collaborative effort between the University of New Hampshire and the NH Office of State Planning, the core GRANIT System is housed at the UNH Institute for the Study of Earth, Oceans, and Space in Durham.
 It includes:

 - A geographic database

 - Hardware and software to build, manage, and access the database

 - A staff of experts knowledgeable in geographic information systems, image processing, and computer analysis

 In addition to database development and maintenance, the GRANIT staff offers a range of application development, training, and related technical services to GIS users in the state and the region.

-Research Computing and Instrumentation provides computer related support for GRANIT including IT, MIS, web, database and scientific programming.
-RCI helped GRANIT create their web-based data download system and worked in conjunction with GRANIT to help them participate in the NH Wildlife Sightings program.
-In 2013, RCI helped develop the GRANIT View.
+The Research Computing Center provides computer related support for GRANIT including IT, MIS, web, database and scientific programming.
+RCC helped GRANIT create their web-based data download system and worked in conjunction with GRANIT to help them participate in the NH Wildlife Sightings program.
+In 2013, RCC helped develop the GRANIT View.